Agile

 Digital & Tech Web Development

-An iterative approach to software development emphasizing flexibility, collaboration, and frequent delivery.
+An iterative approach to software development emphasizing flexibility, collaboration, and frequent delivery to respond quickly to changing user needs.

 Definition